How many times have you set your mind in the direction of a goal, got pumped about it, maybe even told a few friends… and then let it fizzle out?

 And when the time comes to actually do it, your brain will be like, “Oh, I’ve seen this before.
 I got this.”

 Let’s be real; we all have that inner critic.
-You know, that annoying voice who loves pointing out all your flaws and shortcomings.
+You know, that annoying voice that loves pointing out all your flaws and shortcomings.

 Well, it’s time to tell that voice to shut the hell up.